ShivamAher30/JSVim/PUBLISHING.md

-# Publishing Guide for VimJS
+# Publishing Guide for JSVim

-This guide walks you through publishing VimJS to npm.
+This guide walks you through publishing JSVim to npm.

 ## Pre-Publishing Checklist